ss2552/Guide_3DS/docs/ko_KR/troubleshooting-post-install.md

 :::details 기타

-Join [r/3ds on Discord](https://discord.gg/3ds) for assistance, and describe the issue that you see.
+Join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) for assistance, and describe the issue that you see.

 :::